 Developing a customer-centric five year strategy for the Melbourne Convention & Exhibition Centre (MCEC).

-Huddle was engaged to assist MCEC and their Executive Leadership Team (ELT) to develop a meaningful and realistic strategy for MCEC’s future.
+Huddle assisted the MCEC and their Executive Leadership Team (ELT) to develop a meaningful and realistic strategy for MCEC’s future.

 Their purpose is to connect people through memorable experiences.
-They are Australia’s most renowned events destination, hosting over 1,000 events each year and contributing almost $1 billion dollars in economic impact to the State of Victoria.
+MCEC is Australia’s most renowned events destination, hosting over 1,000 events each year and contributing almost $1 billion dollars in economic impact to the State of Victoria.

 Each Executive’s individual teams had already done great work around their departments’ strategies, so an opportunity arose to strengthen those by developing a collective strategy.
 One which was meaningful and realistic and most importantly broke down silos between teams.
 This unified approach gave the ELT scope to focus on MCECs overall purpose, intention and to be true to the needs of the people they serve.

-Huddle had conversations with members of the ELT to understand more about the team, how they communicate, what they had previously done, visions for the future and their understanding of strategy.
+Huddle held conversations with members of the ELT to understand more about the team, how they communicate, what they had previously done, visions for the future and their understanding of strategy.

 From this initial research, we designed a three-day workshop retreat.
 We leveraged our ‘Huddle Thinking Framework’ to support this workshop.
 The framework helps people understand when we are approaching things strategically versus tactically.
 It focuses on: